 Reading the comments, I felt a prickle of shame, a sense of unease about my body and what it has achieved.
 And that’s astonishing, when you consider what hard work it takes to grow and deliver a baby.
 And it’s not just the giving birth part that’s difficult, you guys.
 The first few weeks (months, in some cases) can be the most disorienting and lonely time for many mothers.
-And here’s a newsflash for the people who like to joke about a “wizard’s sleeve” or a “clown’s pocket” (I know, right?) on the internet – these women are your mothers, sisters, wives, partners, friends.
-And even if they’re not, they’re thinking, feeling, actual people who can be hurt by your throwaway comments.
+And here’s a newsflash for the people who like to joke about a “wizard’s sleeve” or a “clown’s pocket” (I know, right?) on the internet – these women you’re denigrating are not faceless, brainless, heartless.
+They’re real people, who have just gone through what can be a truly traumatic event.
 It’s estimated that at least 18% of them will experience some form of PTSD or post-birth anxiety, though I suspect that feeling anxiety and sadness in the newborn stage is chronically underreported.
 That’s at least one fifth of all women who have babies, feeling traumatized, terrified, unsupported, and battling guilt and sadness when they are already sleep-deprived and vulnerable.

 Giving birth to the heaviest baby in Dublin wasn’t easy.
 It was quick, and it was blessedly danger-free, but it was hard.
 I arrived into the labour suite at 1am, and she was born just before 3am.
 I can’t quite convey to you the level of pain I went through to get her out.
 I’ve deleted a paragraph of purple prose which tried to describe it exactly, because there’s no way to convey it in words.
 I thought my body would just give up and die with the agony of it.
 But less than twelve hours after she was born, I walked out of the hospital carrying her in my arms, to go home to my other two babies.
 That’s pretty badass, right?